caspervonb/caspervonb.github.bak/_posts/2015-03-07-git-recipes-for-common-mistakes-and-mishaps.markdown

 ```

 ## Change Anything Else
-To fix anything else from squashing to re-ordering commits,
+To fix anything else like squashing, removing, rewording and re-ordering commits,
-git rebase with the `--interactive` option is the way forward.
+git rebase with the `--interactive` option provides an interactive cli to do so.

 ```sh
 git rebase --interactive